What is spay/neuter?

 When should my pet be spayed or neutered?

 If your pet is being adopted from a shelter or rescue organization, hopefully she/ he will be altered before going home with you.
 If your pet is “intact,” meaning not already spayed or neutered, the best time to have the pet altered is before the onset of sexual maturity.
 In cats this is at four months and in dogs this is usually before five months.
 Sexual maturity refers to the first time a female dog or cat goes into estrus (heat), or before the male dog or cat starts behavior that is associated with male hormones, including marking their ‘territory,’ a habit which can include urinating on furniture, shrubs and vehicles as well as roaming in search of females and fighting with other male animals.

-Many private veterinary clinics recommend having the spay or neuter scheduled to take place shortly after their juvenile wellness vaccinations are completed, meaning the spay or neuter is scheduled to be performed at around four to five months, which is before the first estrus cycle.
+Many private veterinary clinics recommend that the spay or neuter be scheduled to take place shortly after the juvenile wellness vaccinations are completed, meaning the spay or neuter is performed at around four to five months, which is before the first estrus cycle.

 What are some other benefits of having my pet spayed or neutered?

 For female dogs and cats, being altered before the first estrus cycle prevents mammary cancer in over 99% of dogs and over 90% of cats.
 Mammary cancer is nine times more likely to affect a dog than a person, and dogs are the most common mammals to be victims of this deadly disease.
 The preventive value of sterilization in terms of mammary cancer is diminished as the number of estrus cycles the pet has increases.
 Other issues for female animals include prevention of pyometra (an often fatal uterine infection).
 For free-roaming female dogs the chance of becoming bred by a larger male and being unable to give birth to the puppies is also a threat